Clay Belt: Promotion

 The Ontario government also passed legislation in 1927 to enable the migration of farmers from barren lands in older parts of the Province, such as Haliburton County, to areas such as the Lesser Clay Belt through the exchange of land.

-In spite of numerous rocky outcrops some farming was successfully established within the Great Clay Belt, however, it proved to be impractical because of the short growing season.
-The clay soil is tremendously fertile, but long snowy winters coupled with unpredictable rainfall during the short growing season meant most farming yielded little.
+In spite of numerous rocky outcrops some farming was successfully established within the Great Clay Belt; however, it proved to be impractical because of the short growing season.
+The clay soil is fertile, but long snowy winters coupled with unpredictable rainfall during the short growing season meant most farming yielded little.

 Decline

 By 1935, immigration to the Great Clay Belt virtually ended.
 One farmer, describing why he returned to urban life, stated that, in the Great Clay Belt, "there are seven months of snow, two months rain, and all the rest is black flies and mosquitoes."
 Some of the farmers returned to Toronto and Montreal.
 Some moved west to the prairie provinces of Manitoba, Saskatchewan and Alberta once the National Transcontinental Railway was completed.
 Many of the farmers shifted to mining once minerals were found in the area.
 Others entered the logging industry.
 Some towns still remaining today include Cochrane, New Liskeard, Timmins, Kapuskasing, and Hearst.

 Neither the Great nor the Lesser Clay Belt seems able to attract any sort of sustainable industry to employ people for long periods of time.
 Both regions go through periodic boom and bust cycles, depending upon the fortunes of the pulp and paper industries and the mining industries.